Robert Smirke (architect): Background and training

 Smirke was born in London on 1 October 1780, the second son of the portrait painter Robert Smirke; he was one of twelve children.
 He attended Aspley School, Aspley Guise, Bedfordshire, where he studied Latin, Greek, French and drawing, and was made head boy at the age of 15.
-In May 1796 he began his study of architecture as a pupil of John Soane but left after only a few months in early 1797 due to a personality clash with his teacher.
+In May 1796, on the recommendation of George Dance the Younger, Smirke he began his study of architecture as a pupil of John Soane but left after only a few months in early 1797 due to a personality clash with his teacher.
 He wrote to his father:

 He (Soane) was on Monday morning in one of his amiable Tempers.
 Everything was slovenly that I was doing.
 My drawing was slovenly because it was too great a scale, my scale, also, being too long, and he finished saying the whole of it was excessively slovenly, and that I should draw it out again on the back not to waste another sheet about it.

-In 1796, he also began his studies at the Royal Academy, winning the Silver Medal and the Silver Palette of the Royal Society for the encouragement of Arts, Manufactures & Commerce that year.
+In 1796, he also began his studies at the Royal Academy, winning the Silver Medal and the Silver Palette of the Royal Society for the Encouragement of Arts, Manufactures & Commerce that year.
 He was awarded the Gold Medal of the Royal Academy in 1799 for his design for a National Museum.
 After leaving Soane he depended on George Dance the Younger and a surveyor called Thomas Bush for his architectural training.

 In 1801, accompanied by his elder brother Richard, he attempted to embark on a Grand Tour, but was forced to return to England because war with France made it impossible to travel safely without fear of arrest.
-The short-lived Peace of Amiens the following year allowed British travellers to visit France, and Smirke set off again in September of 1802 in the company of the artist William Walker, returning early in 1805.
-His itinerary and impressions are recorded in a series of letters and journals he wrote, many preserved in the archive of the RIBA, and in the many drawings he made of buildings.
-In France he visited places such as Paris, Lyons, Avignon, Nimes, Arles and Marseilles; he was particularly impressed by the various Roman monuments in the south of the country.
-In Italy, he passed through Genoa, Pisa, Florence and Siena but spent almost two months in Rome where he made the decision to visit Greece.
+The short-lived Peace of Amiens the following year allowed British travellers to visit France, and Smirke set off again in September 1802 in the company of the artist William Walker, returning early in 1805.
+His itinerary and impressions are recorded in a series of letters and journals he wrote, many preserved in the archive of the RIBA, and in the many drawings he made of buildings and locations.
+In France he visited places such as Paris, Lyon, Avignon, Nîmes, Arles and Marseille; he was particularly impressed by the various Roman monuments in the south of the country.
+While in Italy, he passed through Genoa, Pisa, Florence and Siena but spent almost two months in Rome where he made the decision to visit Greece.
 Embarking from Messina, he travelled via the Ionian Islands to Corinth and the Argolid.
-Turning south into the Peloponnese, he saw famous sites such as Messene, Megalopolis, Bassai and Olympia, before travelling on to Athens where he spent a month sketching the monuments.
+Turning south into the Peloponnese, he saw the famous sites of Messene, Megalopolis, Bassai and Olympia, before travelling on to Athens where he spent a month sketching the monuments.
 From Athens Smirke wrote to his father: